kubernetes/enhancements/keps/sig-network/0752-endpointslices/README.md

   on Endpoints resources exceeding 1000 endpoints.

 **Kubernetes 1.22: Kube-Proxy GA**
+* Kube-Proxy will use v1 EndpointSlice API.
-* The `EndpointSliceProxying` feature gate guarding EndpointSlice integration with kube-proxy will graduate to GA on both Linux and Windows.
+* The `EndpointSliceProxying` & `WindowsEndpointSliceProxying` feature gates guarding EndpointSlice integration with kube-proxy will graduate to GA on both Linux and Windows.
 * Endpoints resources will be limited to 1000 endpoints.
 The `endpoints.kubernetes.io/over-capacity` label will continue to be set to "truncated" in these cases.